huangdarren1106/huangdarren1106.github.io/README.md

 - A web browser with JavaScript enabled.

 ## Future Updates
-I am currently working on an Apple Music version of Spotify Pie in the near future.
-Stay tuned :^)
+Currently, I am not maintaining this codebase!
+I will return to this project in the future :D
 ## License
 This project is licensed under the [MIT License](LICENSE.txt).
 Feel free to use, modify, and distribute the code as per the terms of the license.